abergs/Butler/readme.md

 #### Done!

-Contact me (@bigCheeseAnders) if you have any questions.
+Contact me (@bigCheeseAnders) if you have any questions, feedback or anything else to discuss.
 I'd be happy to help you!
 Have a great day.